Is Salt Water Bad For Your Hair – Damages and benefits of sea water on hair

 Many people suffer from dandruff that surprisingly often originates from a fungus that can be effectively treated with salty water.

-The salt particles soak up the moisture from the scalp forcing the fungi to spend more energy to achieve osmosis that results in slower fungal growth and like this, your hair will look a lot healthier!
+The salt particles soak up the moisture from the scalp forcing the fungi to spend more energy to achieve osmosis that results in slower fungal growth.
+As a result, your hair will look a lot healthier!

 Prolonged exposure to ocean water can lead to irreversible damages to your hair, so it is essential that you rinse/wash it after swimming in the sea as soon as possible to prevent the build-up of sodium-chlorine (salt) on it.

-Rinsing it with fresh water is important not just to remove sand, but also other dirt, debris, and other chemicals that stuck in your hair from the water.
+Rinsing it with fresh water is important; you will not just remove salt, but also sand, dirt and debris particles and other chemicals that may stuck in your hair from the water.
 With thorough cleaning and applying the right shampoo and conditioner, you can easily prevent damages even if you are a regular beachgoer.

 Inspired?
 Pin it!